 Last month saw Singapore come to a standstill for the prestigious Formula 1 Grand Prix.
-The showpiece event of the sporting calendar in Singapore truly is a fantastic sight to be seen whether you are watching it on the television or living the atmosphere any where in the city on race weekend.
+The showpiece event of the sporting calendar in Singapore truly is a fantastic sight to be seen whether you are watching it on the television or living the atmosphere anywhere in the city on race weekend.
 Corporate sponsorship is everywhere and it seems like nearly every company large and small from every industry has something arranged for clients and staff to enjoy.

 As all recruiters know the lasting client relationships you build throughout your career are what makes this job more enjoyable and easier in the long run.
 The statistics back this up as normally you will achieve 80 per cent of your business from your top 20 per cent of clients (Pareto’s Law works in recruitment!).
 Building and maintaining strong client relationships are paramount to what we do and more emphasis is being put on looking after these relationships.

 Entertaining clients has always been an important outlay for most recruitment companies as they see the opportunity to further strengthen the company and the personal relationships with their contacts and in turn getting a jump start on the competition.
-In Singapore at the Grand Prix there are a number of corporate options to choose from including paddock tickets, corporate boxes, stand tickets or walkabout tickets giving every level of business an opportunity to entertain but within there own budget.
+In Singapore at the Grand Prix there are a number of corporate options to choose from including paddock tickets, corporate boxes, stand tickets or walkabout tickets giving every level of business an opportunity to entertain but within their own budget.
 Being a major event it also has the added bonus of excellent before and after entertainment which on most occasions is tailored to suit all ages and tastes.
 More and more major sporting events are catering to not just the traditional big businesses but any business however small allowing more and more options for every level of business.
 The Singapore Grand Prix is always an excellent time and occasion for local recruiters to wine and dine and entertain clients – but with more and more competition coming daily the question is: is it enough?